katex-rs/katex-rs/README.md

 1. Hydrate the KaTeX submodule and Git LFS assets (`git submodule update --init --recursive`).
 2. Install Rust (stable + nightly), Node.js, `wasm-pack`, and `cargo-nextest`.
 3. Run formatting, Clippy, and the Nextest-powered test suite.
+4. Use `cargo xtask screenshotter` for browser-based regression tests.
+Pass `--html-on-failure` to capture HTML output from both the WASM and JavaScript implementations when comparing mismatched cases, and `--allow-js-fallback` to treat the in-browser JavaScript rendering as the reference when baselines are missing or diverge on your platform.
-4. Use `cargo xtask screenshotter` for browser-based regression tests, run `cargo bench --bench perf` for the Criterion-based native benchmarks, and `cargo bench --bench perf_gungraun` for Gungraun flamegraphs plus regression checks (Need installing `gungraun-runner` for this).
+5. Run `cargo bench --bench perf` for the Criterion-based native benchmarks, and `cargo bench --bench perf_gungraun` for Gungraun flamegraphs plus regression checks (Need installing `gungraun-runner` for this).
 You can checkout generated flamegraphs in the `target/gungraun/katex-rs/perf_gungraun` folder.